-Transition services are nonrecurring set-up expenses for individuals who are transitioning from an institution or licensed or certified provider-operated living arrangement to a living arrangement in a private residence where the person is directly responsible for his or her own living expenses.

-Allowable costs are:

-- a.
-Security deposits that are required to obtain a lease on an apartment or home; - b.
-Essential household furnishings required to occupy and use a community domicile, including furniture, window coverings, food preparation items, and bed and bath linens; - c.
-Set-up fees or deposits for utility or services access, including telephone, electricity, heating and water; - d.
-Services necessary for the individual's health, safety, and welfare such as pest eradication and one-time cleaning prior to occupancy; - e.
-Moving expenses; - f.
-Fees to obtain a copy of a birth certificate or an identification card or driver's license; and - g.
-Essential clothing items.

-Transition services are furnished only to the extent that they are reasonable and necessary as determined and clearly identified in the service plan, and the person is unable to meet such expenses or when the services cannot be obtained from another source.
+16 Community Transition Services 16010 community transition services Category 2: Sub-Category 2: Category 3: Sub-Category 3: Service Definition (Scope): Category 4: Sub-Category 4: licensed or certified provider-operated living arrangement to person is directly responsible for his or her own living exper Allowable costs are: a.
+Security deposits that are required to obtain a lease on an apartment or home; b.
+Essential household furnishings required to occupy and us coverings, food preparation items, and bed and bath linens; • c.
+Set-up fees or deposits for utility or services access, inclu d.
+Services necessary for the individual's health, safety, and welfare such as pest eradication and one-time cleaning prior to occupancy; e.
+Moving expenses; f.
+Fees to obtain a copy of a birth certificate or an identificat ion card or driver's license: and g.
+Essential clothing items. for card of arrests needse, and Transition services are furnished only to the extent that they are reasonable and necessary as determined and clearly identified in the service plan, and the person is unable to me identified in the service plan, and the person is unable to meet such expenses or when the services cannot be obtained from another source.
 Transition services do not include monthly rental or mortgage expenses; food; regular utility charges; and/or household items that are intended for purely diversional/recreational purposes.
 This service does not include services or items that are covered under other waiver services such as environmental modifications or assistive technology.

-Spe cify applicable (if f any) limits on the amount, frequency, or duration of this service:
+Specify applicable (if any) limits on the amount, frequency, or duration of this service:

-vices shall be avai uthorization. ilable for one transition per individual and shall be expended within nine months from the da te
+Services shall be available for one transition per individual and shall be expended within nine months from the date of authorization.

-The total cost of these e services shall not exceed \$5,000, per-person lifetime limit.
+The total cost of these services shall not exceed \$5,000, per-person lifetime limit.

-Serv vice Delivery Met thod (check each that applies):

-☐ Participant t-directed as specified in Appendix E

-X Provider m anaged

-Spe cify whether the s service may be provided by (check each that applies):
+Specify whether the service may be provided by (check each that applies):

-☐ Legally Res sponsible Person
+Legally Responsible Person Relative Legal Guardian

-Relative

-Legal Guar rdian

-Pro vider Specificatio ons:

-Provider Category Provider Type Title

-Agency Transition Services Provider
+Provider Category Provider Type Title Agency Transition Services Provider